bclins/bclins.github.io/spring25/cs461/notes.md

 We say that the Boolean operations ($\wedge$, $\vee$, $\neg$) are a **universal set of operations** since every Boolean function on $\{0,1\}^n$ can be constructed using those operations.

 We finished by talking about how the NAND operation is universal all by itself.
-Using just the NAND operation, yin the sense that any function that can be constructed from AND, OR, NOT gates can also be constructed with NAND gates.
+Using just NAND gates, you can construct any Boolean function on $\{0,1\}^n$.

 <div class="Theorem">
 **Theorem.** Every function $f:\{0,1\}^n \rightarrow \{0,1\}$ can be represented using NAND operations.